bghuan/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Tutorial: Use RAM policies to control access to OSS.md

          }
         ```

-    **Note:** You can modify a RAM policy for a maximum of five times.
-To modify a RAM policy that has been modified for five times, you must delete the policy, create a new one, and assign the new policy to the Staff group.
+    **Note:** You can modify a RAM policy for up to five times.
+To modify a RAM policy that is modified for five times, you must delete the policy, create a new one, and assign the new policy to the Staff group.

-## Step 2: Grant RAM user Anne specific permissions
+## Step 3: Grant RAM user Anne specific permissions

 You can perform the following steps to grant RAM user Anne permissions to access all objects in the Development/ folder.